opendocsg/slw-judgments-backfill/2010_SGHC_89/report.md

- 1st Charge on a night sometime between the year 2005 and 2006, at [address redac ted], did c ommit rape on [B], by having sexual interc ourse with her without her c onsent, and you have thereby c ommitted an offenc e punishable under sec tion 376(1) of the Penal Code, Chapter 224.
+<span style="background-color: #FAC0C0"> 1st Charge on a night sometime between the year 2005 and 2006, at [address redac ted], did c ommit rape on [B], by having sexual interc ourse with her without her c onsent, and you have thereby c ommitted an offenc e punishable under sec tion 376(1) of the Penal Code, Chapter 224.
 2nd Charge on a night sometime in the year 2007, at [address redac ted], did c ommit rape on [B], by having sexual interc ourse with her without her c onsent, and you have thereby c ommitted an offenc e punishable under sec tion 376(1) of the Penal Code, Chapter 224.

  3rd Charge on a night in the year 2007, on the sec ond oc c asion, at [address redac ted], did c ommit rape on [B], by having sexual interc ourse with her without her c onsent, and you have thereby c ommitted an offenc e punishable under sec tion 376(1) of the Penal Code, Chapter 224.
 4th Charge on a night sometime between the year 2005 and 2006, at [address redac ted], did use c riminal forc e on [B], intending to outrage her modesty, to wit, by using your hand to rub her vulva while she appeared to be asleep, and you have thereby c ommitted an offenc e punishable under sec tion 354 of the Penal Code, Chapter 224.